 Estrangement.
 Covid.
 Holidays.
 ‘Fabulous combo’, she said sarcastically.
 Grumpy and fatigued from all of 2020’s drama, she plopped on the sofa with her cup of hot cinnamon tea.

 53 days into this plan, though, they found themselves homeless.
 Yeah, the mother-in-law thing didn’t work out.
 She’d asked them to leave.
-Long story, mostly having to do with the MIL’s partner – an angry, jealous man who didn’t like to share his partner with her son and his wife.
+Long story, mostly having to do with the MIL’s partner – an angry, jealous man who didn’t like to share her with her son and his wife.
 The hostility and abuse took its toll on her for sure.

 So In the spring of 2019, she had the opportunity and the need to take a break – a long, intentional one – from her life.
 She talked about it and she wrestled with it.
 She especially struggled with not working, not earning her own money, not bringing income to the table.
 Not being in the ‘outside world’ for a while.

 With her husband’s support and encouragement and at the suggestion of her therapist, she stopped looking for her new job.
 Talk about hard.
 No alarm clock in the morning?
 No structure to her day?
 Whaaatt?!
 The therapist said she could do with ‘a healthy dose of not trying so hard’.
 With not following all the rules she’d set for herself or that she thought other people wanted her to live by.
 She might do well with just letting all the chips fall and seeing what happened next.
 Sounds good, right?
 It’s what we all think we might like to do sometimes, huh?
 Scared the crap outta her, if she’s honest.
 And she is.